tak1827/ai-crypto-faucet-agent/README.md

-# ai-crypto-faucet-bot
+# ai-crypto-faucet-agent
-A Generative AI Bot primarily used for crypto faucet airdrops, distributing crypto to enthusiastic users.
+A generative AI agent primarily used for crypto faucet airdrops, distributing crypto to enthusiastic users.
 Additionally, it can promote or support projects.

 # Getting Started
 ## Setting Up the Database